Slow Club: History

 The band released two 7" singles in 2007, "Because We're Dead" and "Me and You", on Moshi Moshi Records.
 On 1 September 2008, their first extended play, Let's Fall Back in Love, was released.
 A Christmas single, titled "Christmas TV", was released in December 2008.

 Their debut album, Yeah So, was recorded by Mike Timm at Axis Studio in Sheffield and released in July 2009, followed by the release of their second EP Christmas, Thanks For Nothing in December 2009.

 The band's second album, Paradise, produced by Luke Smith (Clor), was released on 12 September 2011.
 In 2012 "Beginners", the final single from the album, was released.
 The video features actor (and Slow Club fan) Daniel Radcliffe.

 Slow Club have toured extensively around UK, Europe, US, Australia and Japan and played major UK festivals, including Glastonbury festival, Latitude festival and Green Man Festival.
 They have supported acts such as KT Tunstall, Florence and the Machine and Mumford and Sons.
 They often collaborated with other musicians, such as Sweet Baboo, during live shows.

 In spring 2013 the band went back into the studio with Colin Elliot (who has worked with Richard Hawley) and started recording their third album.
 The album Complete Surrender was released on 14 July 2014.
 The band's touring line-up included long-time drummer Avvon Chambers and bassist Rob Jones.
 They were also occasionally joined by Fyfe Dangerfield.

 The band released their fourth album One Day All of This Won't Matter Anymore, recorded in Richmond, Virginia, in 2016.

-Following a tour in late 2016 - early 2017, the duo split up, with both working on solo projects.
+Following a tour between late 2016 and early 2017, the duo split up, with both working on solo projects.
 Taylor later discussed feeling unfulfilled by the joint project before the split.
 The tour was documented in the film Our Most Brilliant Friends directed by Piers Dennis.

-Charles Watson released his solo debut album, Now That I'm A River, in May 2018.
-Rebecca Lucy Taylor's debut, Compliments Please, was released in March 2019, under the name Self Esteem.
+As of July 2023, Charles Watson has released three solo albums: Now That I'm A River (2018), Yes (2022) and Yup (2023).
+Rebecca Lucy Taylor has released three studio albums under the stage name Self Esteem: Compliments Please, Prioritise Pleasure and A Complicated Woman.